Skip to content

 space:2

-1. Import a BIM/IFC from an external source and transform the IFC into an ifcJSON
+1. Import a BIM/IFC from an external source, convert the schema if appropriate, validate the IFC against an IDS and transform the valid IFC into an ifcJSON

 2. Filter the ifcJSON while retaining only the elements that are relevant for the use case(s) at hand.
 In some cases, the Administrative Authority may have detailed what is expected in the BIM/IFC.
 This is the case for the Digital Building Permit of Dubai where detailed templates and instructions are provided for Archicad, Bentley OpenBuilding and Revit so that the exported BIM/IFC is fully adequate for the use of the Administrative Authority.
 However, this might be difficult to generalize and we start with the assumption that a single BIM/IFC will potentially be used across distinct Administrative Authorities and need to be filtered depending on the use case(s) at hand.